BitCurator Consortium Charter

 The BitCurator Consortium promotes the development of innovative, sustainable curation of born-digital materials by any organization responsible for caring for such materials.

 Organizations across all sectors of society are increasingly responsible for caring for born-digital materials over time.
 The BitCurator software is designed to meet the needs of these organizations.
 The software is and will continue to be freely disseminated under an open source license.

-The BitCurator Consortium serves as the host of and center of administrative and user support for the BitCurator software environment.
+The BitCurator Consortium serves as the host, and center of, administrative and user support for the BitCurator software environment.
 This includes the software developed as part of the BitCurator project and, when appropriate and feasible, software developed by (1) additional follow-on research and development projects, and (2) members of the BitCurator user community.
 The Consortium also fosters a tool-agnostic community of practice to address the curation of born-digital materials in many contexts.

 1.3.
 Who Should Participate?

 Organizations responsible for the curation of born-digital materials or engaged in education on curation of born-digital materials are encouraged to participate.
 Membership is open to organizations in all sectors and all nations.
 The BitCurator Consortium is a robust network of organizations committed to enhancing, promoting, and exploring this growing area of professional activity.

 A member of the BitCurator Consortium is a single organization or a consortium that has signed a participant agreement and paid dues.

 A voting member of the BitCurator Consortium is the member representative designated to vote on behalf of the member organization.
 Each member may designate one voting member.